I was reminded of these wise words from Mother Teresa this morning.

 When all you’ve managed to make is peanut butter and jelly sandwiches for lunch AND breakfast and well let’s not talk about dinner.

-When the house is clean and not a single soul realizes that you’ve picked up toys at least 25 times that day.
+When the house is clean and not a single soul realizes, it’s because you’ve picked up toys at least 25 times that day.

-When changing diapers and feeding your baby is pretty much all you can manage in a day.
+When changing diapers and feeding your baby is pretty much all you can manage to do.

-When you’ve only managed to read one really small paragraph of your devotional time because your son wanted to sit on your lap while making plane and car noises the whole time.
+When you’ve only read one small paragraph of your devotional because your son wanted to sit on your lap while making plane and car noises the whole time.

-When the sink is full of dishes, dinner hasn’t been made and the kids are a filthy mess but you’ve made fun memories that day.
+When the sink is full of dishes, dinner hasn’t been made and the kids are a filthy mess but you’ve made fun memories with them that day.

-When you write them a note on a used napkin because you can’t find a clean one but you still place it in their lunch bag.
+When you write your kids a note to stick in their lunches on a used napkin because you can’t find a clean one because you haven’t made it to the grocery store.

 When it’s dinner time and your house looks like 30 children trampled through it, when in reality it was just 3 kids having fun in the living room.